theatre-js/theatre/packages/dataverse/docs/GET_STARTED.md

 The important thing to know about them is that:

 - `prism.state()` returns a state variable and a function that updates it.
+- `prism.effect()` receives two arguments:
+  1. The first one is a key (a string), which should be unique to this effect inside the prism
-- `prism.state()` receives a callback function as an argument that gets executed when the derivation is created (or the dependencies in the dependency array change).
+  2. The second one is a callback function as an argument that gets executed when the derivation is created (or the dependencies in the dependency array change).
 The callback function may return a clean up function that runs when the derivation gets updated or removed.

 Let's say you want to create a derivation that tracks the position of the mouse.
 This would require the derivation to do the following steps: